Sabdot33/ServerStatus/README.md

 **Additional Considerations**

 - **Security:** Since this project is not intended for public use, security hasn't been thoroughly implemented.
-Be cautious when running it in untrusted environments.
+I advise not running it in untrusted environments or being *extremely* careful.
 - **Configuration:** To configure what services or apps the focus should be on, simply edit `Jellyfin.py`, `Samba.py` or `Xrdp.py`.
 - **Future Development:** If you plan to share the project in the future, consider adding a roadmap or outlining potential enhancements.